Frans van Liere

 Professor Frans van Liere is married to “the other Professor van Liere,” and they have two sons.
 Frans plays the flute (both modern and baroque flute), sings in the Bach Chorale of Grand Rapids, and brews his own mead.
-He is also an avid woodworker and gardener.
+He is also an occasional marathon runner.

 Frans van Liere's interests include Medieval Europe, Medieval biblical exegesis, Jewish-Christian relations, schools and universities, and the Avignon papacy.
 His publications include An Introduction to the Medieval Bible.
 His current scholarship focuses on the history of medieval Christian Hebraism.
 In addition to his scholarship, Professor van Liere has been actively engaged in interfaith dialogue for over thirty years, including establishing interfaith dialogue programs and organizing conferences on Jewish-Christian and interfaith relations.

 He is director of the Medieval Studies program.

 Read Frans van Liere's posts on Historical Horizons, the history department blog.